rfox12/quasar-typescript-starter/README.md

 ## Configuration file

-`quasar.conf` file is a big beast, talking about typings.
+`quasar.conf.js` is a big beast, talking about typings.
-I had to split many parts in their standalone files, yet you can get lost in them pretty easily.
+I split many parts in their standalone files, yet you can get lost in them pretty easily.
 With its intricated maze of options, it requires many dependencies on `@type/**` libreries to get nearly-full type safety.

-There are **a lot** of business rules I don't think I'll be able to model with TS alone if underlying code doesn't change, and yet I don't know exactly how code will need to change to get easier and maintenable typings (for now).
+There are some business rules I don't think can be modeled with TS typings if underlying code doesn't change, yet I don't know exactly how code will need to change to get easier and maintenable typings (for now).

-Type inference is done as always with a noop function (`configure`) which takes the configuration callback and returns it but with typings applied.
+Type inference is done with a noop function (`configure`) which takes the configuration callback function and returns it but with typings applied.
-Using the helper is possible to apply typings to `quasar.conf.js` too, but we could think about making configuration file a `.ts` file too.
+Using the helper is possible to get intellisense and autocomplete to `quasar.conf.js`, but you'll need to use a `.ts` configuration file to have strict type-checking (currently not supported by Quasar core which expects a JS file).

-I haven't dig down the latter road yet (especially when in watch mode), but _I think_ that using `tsc` compiler in watch mode or relying on a `ts-node` could be some options to check out.
+I haven't dig down the latter road yet (especially when in watch mode), but _I think_ that using `tsc` compiler in watch mode or relying on a `ts-node` could be some paths to follow to allow its usage.

-Most of the typings I made are added by augmenting `quasar` module.

-Because of how TS typings system works, types applied by `configure` function are open types, which means that they accept more properties than the ones defined on their interfaces without firing an error.
+Because of how TS typings system works, types applied by `configure` function are open types, which means that they won't fire an error if more properties than the ones defined on their interfaces are provided (or their types are wrong).
-You can check this loose type check into `quasar.conf.js` or `loose-quasar.conf.ts` file.
+You can check this into `quasar.conf.js` or `loose-quasar.conf.ts` file.

 Getting stricter type check require an easy workaround, you can see it in action into `strict-quasar.conf.ts`.
 In this version, additional properties will fire an error, this means that you cannot add "configuration examples" which are not valid.